ClusterHQ/flocker/docs/supported/flockercontainers.rst

 In the example commands below, certificates are assumed to live in :file:`/etc/flocker` on each node.

-For more information on generating certificates, please see  :ref:`authentication`.
+For more information on generating certificates for your specific choice of integration, please see:

+* :ref:`Configuring Cluster Authentication for the Docker Integration <authentication-docker>`
+* :ref:`Configuring Cluster Authentication for the Kubernetes Integration <authentication-kubernetes>`
+* :ref:`Configuring Cluster Authentication for an Integration of Flocker with Other Systems <authentication-docker>`

 Before you begin, you will need to make sure port ``4523`` is available for the control API, and port ``4524`` is available for agent nodes.